gpaumier/gp2/src/projects/2004 CEA biochips.rst

 A solution containing the target molecules (antigens/peptides) is then deposited on the spotted surface, and left to incubate under a plastic cover slip.
 If the peptides are marked with a fluorophore, then detection is direct: after rinsing and drying the surface, the results are obtained directly from the fluorescence scanner.

+.. class:: expert

    Some peptides are not directly marked with a fluorophore, but rather with a biotin, a small vitamin.
 Biotin has an extraordinarily high affinity for streptavidin, a larger protein; their bond is one of the strongest known non-covalent interactions.
 Such *biotinylated* peptides can be indirectly detected using *streptavidinated fluorophores*, meaning fluorophores attached to a streptavidin.
 The antibodies themselves can also be marked with a biotin, to check their presence on the surface independent of their interaction with peptides.

 .. figure:: /images/Biochips_immunotest_paths.svg